 The cold-pressed oil from its seeds provides powerful antioxidants along with punicic acid, an abundant Omega-5 fatty acid, to fight free radicals that damage your skin.

-Pomegranate seed oil helps promote the renewal of skin damaged by sun exposure by supporting fibroblasts, the cells responsible for producing collagen and elastin.
+Pomegranate seed oil helps support the renewal of skin by supporting fibroblasts, the cells responsible for producing collagen and elastin.

 A study from the University of Michigan Medical School, published in the February 2006 Journal of Ethnopharmacology, shows that pomegranate seed oil supports collagen, the major component of a thick epidermis and dermis of the skin.

 It may also help support the prevention of the breakdown of collagen fibers.
 This suggests that pomegranate oil may help support the ability of skin to renew itself.

 - Organic Butyrospermum parkii (Shea) Butter

-From the local cottage industries of the African Savannah, the Ghanaian women support their families while providing an extraordinary botanical for our Eye and Lines Treatment.
+From the local cottage industries of the African Savannah, the Ghanaian women support their families while providing an extraordinary botanical for our Renewing Eye and Lines Treatment.

-Produced only in Africa, Shea Butter comes from the nut of the Karite tree.
-A natural blocker of UV rays, Africans have been enjoying the many benefits of Shea butter for centuries
+Produced only in Africa, Shea Butter comes from the nut of the Karite tree., Africans have been enjoying the many benefits of Shea butter for centuries

-Rich in fatty acids and vitamins, Shea butter penetrates deeply to stimulate collagen production and the skin's renews process.
-Non-greasy, it renews elasticity, softens and moisturizes dry, irritated, chapped, cracked or sun damaged skin.
+Rich in fatty acids and vitamins, Shea butter penetrates deeply to support collagen production and the skin's renewal process.
+Non-greasy, it renews elasticity, softens and moisturizes skin that has been dried, irritated, chapped or cracked by the elements.

 - Organic Simmondsia chinensis (Jojoba) Seed Oil